digitc1/aws-queue-to-db-with-encryption-and-byok/README.md

 For deploying this example, we were assuming the DevOpsRole, it's the reason for using it as principal for the administration and for writing and reading for the test.
 The role of the lambda is receiving the permissions for using the key but not managing it.

-> <font color="red">Be careful to not delete the DevOpsRole, you will lose the control of the key policy.
+>__Important__ Be careful to not delete the DevOpsRole, you will lose the control of the key policy.
 There is a complex procedure to recover it.
-You have to open a support ticket.</font>
+You have to open a support.

 ```